 - Planning for Phase 1B - $27,230 (2021).

 - Committed funding for scope, design, and permitting - $599,451 (2022-23).

 - Pursued State and Federal Funding

-- Any other allocations by this or future Councils will design and construct the facilities identified in the Phase Two feasibility study
+- Any other allocations by this or future Council will design and construct the facilities identified in the Phase 2 feasibility study.

 - Signed a lease agreement with the YMCA for construction and management of two lit, synthetic turf fields under Phase 1A (2021)

 - Included a sunset date for permitting to be submitted by June 2023 and fundraising goals to be met by December 31, 2024, to ensure the construction timeline remains on track.